wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/1-introduction.md

 Microsoft Graph provides access to data stored across Microsoft 365 services.
-Custom applications can use the Microsoft Graph API (application programming interface) to connect to data and use it in custom applications to enhance organizational productivity.
+Custom applications can use the Microsoft Graph API (application programming interface) to connect to data and to enhance organizational productivity.

 ## Prerequisites